Continuous dopaminergic stimulation (CDS) reduces the risk of motor complications when compared with levodopa or other short-acting dopamine agonists

 In a healthy brain, brain cells release dopamine relatively constantly which ensures adequate control of movement and behaviour.

-It is widely agreed that taking intermittent doses of oral levodopa in the long-term increases the risk of developing dyskinesia (movement that you cannot control) and fluctuations in movement.
-These movement changes arise as a result of the variations in brain dopamine levels.
+Moreover, intermittent doses of oral levodopa in the long-term increase the risk of dyskinesia (movement that you cannot control) and fluctuations in movement.
 Although the precise mechanisms underlying the emergence of motor complications are debated, it is generally accepted that:

 - dyskinesias appear almost exclusively if you take oral levodopa

 - there is a relationship between dyskinesia and your total daily dose of levodopa